Vulcanization: Guelph’s Tire Manufacturers

 The Guelph Tire and Rubber Company, Limited (1915-1915/1916)

 This company, was incorporated on March 31, 1915.
 Its Board of Directors consisted of 7 individuals.
 All were not Guelphites.
-After a short period under this name, the company became the Standard Tire and Rubber Company.
-It moved into premises occupied by The Independent Rubber Company which was experiencing economic issues.
+In September 1915, it was busy with 20 men working on producing products.
+After a short period under this name, the company moved into premises occupied by the Independent Rubber Company which was experiencing economic issues.
+In fact, it probably took on this company’s name as well, before being absorbed by the Standard Tire and Rubber Company.

 Standard Tire and Rubber Company (1915/1916-1916/1917)